descope/go-sdk/README.md

     {TenantID: "tenant-ID2"},
 })

+// Search all test users, optionally according to tenant and/or role filter
+// Results can be paginated using the limit and page parameters usersResp, total, err := descopeClient.Management.User().SearchAllTestUsers(context.Background(), &descope.UserSearchOptions{TenantIDs: []string{"my-tenant-id"}}) if err == nil {
+    for _, user := range usersResp {
+        // Do something
+    }
+}

 // Now test user got created, and this user will be available until you delete it,
 // you can use any management operation for test user CRUD.
 // You can also delete all test users.